-- Management fees are waived for college students for 4 years who register with a .edu email.
-After 4 years, students may have saved up and earned a substantial amount of money.
+- Management fees are waived (for four years) for college students who register with a .edu email.
+After four years, students may have saved up and earned a substantial amount of money.

 - Acorns automatically takes spare “change” from every single purchase and invests it.
 With each purchase, Acorns rounds up to the nearest dollar and allows you to invest it.
-As it is automatic, you won’t have to do much work and it is saving you lots of time and money.
+As it is automatic, you won’t have to do much work, saving you lots of time and money.

 - Low minimum of $5 to start investing into one of the prebuilt portfolios.

-- Cashback when you use a card, from a company that Acorns is partnered with, linked to Acorns.
+- Cashback when you use a card linked to Acorns to purchase from a partnered company.

 Acorns – Cons

-- Quite high management fees of $1 a month for an Acorns Core taxable investment account, $2 a month for Acorns Later, an IRA account, and $3 a month for Acorns Spend, the checking account and debit card offering, which includes the investment accounts.
+- Management fees are quite high – $1 a month for an Acorns Core taxable investment account, $2 a month for Acorns Later, an IRA account, and $3 a month for Acorns Spend, the checking account and debit card offering, which includes the investment accounts.

-- You have a choice of 5 portfolios and all of them are smaller than average robo-advisor portfolios
+- Limited investment options.
+You have a choice of 5 portfolios, and all of them are smaller than average robo-advisor portfolios.

-Stockpile is unique because you are able to give stocks to others as a gift.
-You can make your own wishlist of stocks and share it with others.
-Stockpile also makes it easy to get started by requiring a low minimum of just $5, and also by allowing the purchase of fractional shares.
+Stockpile is unique because you’re able to give stocks to others as a gift.
+In addition, you can make your wishlist of stocks and share it with others.
+Stockpile also makes it easy to get started by requiring a low minimum of just $5 and allowing the purchase of fractional shares.

 Stockpile – Pros

-- You can buy and receive gift cards (starting at $5 and going to $100) that allow you to purchase specific stocks, some of which are Apple, Google, Amazon, Berkshire Hathaway, Disney, Microsoft, McDonald’s, and even Bitcoin Investment Trust
+- You can buy and receive gift cards (starting at $5 and going to $100) that allow you to purchase specific stocks, including Apple, Google, Amazon, Berkshire Hathaway, Disney, Microsoft, McDonald’s, and even Bitcoin Investment Trust.

-- There are no monthly or annual fees, only a very low trading fee of only $0.99 for each trade
+- There are no monthly or annual fees, only a low trading fee of $0.99 for each trade.

 Stockpile – Cons

-Atom Finance is different than the other investing apps covered here because you won’t actually be investing through Atom Finance.
+Atom Finance is different from the other investing apps covered here because you won’t be investing through Atom Finance.
 Instead, Atom Finance provides information and data that can help you to make better investment decisions.

-Most of the investment apps listed above provide some sort of data or analysis tools, but they’re generally very limited.
+Most of the popular investment apps listed above provide some data or analysis tools, but they’re generally minimal.
 Professional investors use data extensively, but the traditional tools and resources used by the pros are expensive and out of reach for most people.
 Atom Finance wants to make that valuable data accessible to the average investor.

 The Atom Finance app can be downloaded and used for free.
 They also offer a premium plan for $9.99 per month, but most users will get what they need from the free plan.
-The free plan includes breaking news and alerts, daily market briefings, real-time stock quotes, historical company financials, and some limited data in other categories.
+While Atom Finance does not provide investment advice, the free plan includes breaking news and alerts, daily market briefings, real-time stock quotes, historical company financials, and some limited data in other categories.